azgard3825/paste-abn/README.md

 Now you have a nice way for users to paste into multiple inputs

 There is one limitation for this and that is with the default internet browser on android phones.
-When the paste event fires the clipboardData has not data.
+When the paste event fires the clipboardData has no data.